awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-input-inputsourcerequest.md

 # AWS::MediaLive::Input InputSourceRequest<a name="aws-properties-medialive-input-inputsourcerequest"></a>

-Settings for an input that is a pull input\.
-This element belongs to CreateInput, UpdateInput, and Input\.
+Settings for for a PULL type input\.

 ## Syntax<a name="aws-properties-medialive-input-inputsourcerequest-syntax"></a>